 Breast cancer is the most common cancer and the second-leading cause of cancer-related deaths among women in New York state.
-According to an Excellus BCBS analysis of National Cancer Institute data, in 2016, 3,800 upstate New York women were newly diagnosed with breast cancer, and the disease caused more than 600 deaths.
+According to 2018 data from New York State Department of Health, each year about 15,900 women in NY are newly diagnosed with breast cancer.
+About 2,500 women in NY die from breast cancer each year.

 Massa joined Eadi in encouraging women to be proactive, rather than reactive.
 They encouraged women to take the first step by speaking with their doctor and reviewing their personal risk factors.
 Your doctor can help you decide when and how often to get a mammogram.

 “A woman’s risk factors determine when she should begin getting screened,” said Massa.
 The U.S. Preventive Services Task Force recommends that 50- to 74-year-old women who are at average risk be screened for breast cancer every two years.

 Other authorities, however, recommend starting screening mammograms at an earlier age and on an annual basis.
 Massa recommended that women talk with their doctor at age 40 about when to start screening.

 Some women are at higher risk of getting breast cancer.
 These women have previously had breast cancer or breast lesions, have a known genetic breast cancer mutation, or have a history of chest radiation at a young age.
 Women at high risk or with a family history of breast cancer should speak with their doctor about the right age and frequency of screening.

 Breast cancer screening now is more accessible than ever in New York state.
 All New York state health insurance plans cover preventive breast cancer screening in full every one to two years for women who are older than age 40.
 Click here to find a screening location near you.